devankmaheshwari75/medium-clone/README.md

 Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests for any improvements or features you'd like to add.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Acknowledgements
-React
-Tailwind CSS
-Cloudflare Workers
-Zod
-Prisma
-PostgreSQL
-Feel free to customize this section based on your project's unique characteristics and add any additional sections or information.